PEARLS: Discovery of Point-Source Features Within Galaxies in the North Ecliptic Pole Time Domain Field: Data Cataloging

 \subsection{Automated Sample Selection}

-While our initial sample was obtained through qualitative visual selection, it would be useful to find a quantitative way to identify objects similar to CPGs.
-The concentration index \citep[\eg][]{Conselice2003} is one measure, but its simple ratio finds sources that are peaky but not necessarily pointlike.
-Instead, we used \sextractor{} to measure magnitudes in apertures at the cores of objects in the \JWST\ NEP TDF .
-We ran \sextractor{} on the F444W image to compute magnitudes in circular apertures with radii of 6, 8, and 10 pixels, corresponding to radii 0\farcs18, 0\farcs24, and 0\farcs30, respectively.
-We adopted these apertures to probe the surface brightness near the core of the CPGs and identify objects that are morphologically similar to stars out to a certain radius.
+While our initial sample was obtained through qualitative visual selection, a quantitative method is needed to identify objects similar to CPGs, especially for large surveys.
+The concentration index \citep[\eg][]{Conselice2003} is one measure, but its basic ratio finds sources that are peaky but not necessarily pointlike.
+Instead, we used \sextractor{} to measure F444W magnitudes in circular apertures at the object cores.
+Aperture radii were 6, 8, and 10 pixels, corresponding to radii 0\farcs18, 0\farcs24, and 0\farcs30, respectively.
+We adopted these apertures to probe the surface brightness near the cores of the CPG sample and identify objects that are morphologically similar to stars out to a certain radius.
 We used the smallest aperture to measure the average surface brightness within an inner area of $\sim$0.1 arcsec$^2$ (SB$_{\rm INNER}$) and used the two other apertures to measure the average surface brightness within an outer annulus (SB$_{\rm OUTER}$), which has an area equal to that within the inner circular aperture.
-Multiple aperture radii for SB$_{\rm INNER}$ and SB$_{\rm OUTER}$ were tested, and the ones adopted provided the most effective way to probe point-source features in galaxies with a productive CPG isolation.
+Multiple aperture radii for SB$_{\rm INNER}$ and SB$_{\rm OUTER}$ were tested, and by experiment the ones adopted provided the most effective way to probe point-source features in galaxies.